 - Consider laminating or covering signs and posters with plexi-glass to keep them clean.

 - Check out our free templates and sample posters.

 Your collection company may also have information or signage to assist you.

 Encourage new residents to properly dispose of materials

 - Provide new residents with an information package and offer a move-in tour to walk them through your collection areas.
 Show them how your collection system works.

 - Consider giving residents a small kitchen pail to make food and yard waste collection convenient and easy to do.
-Similarly, consider giving residents a reusable tote bag or a small recycling container to make recycling effortless.
+Similarly, consider giving residents a reusable tote bag or a small recycling container to make recycling easy.

 Train your on-site staff about the ins and outs of your program